BPEC: An R Package for Bayesian Phylogeographic and Ecological Clustering: Introduction

 With regard to the joint analysis of the genealogical and spatial relationships of DNA sequences, we are only aware of two implementations to date. \cite[][]{lemey2009bayesian} developed a fully model-based Bayesian phylogeographic inference framework, assuming a diffusion model for the geographical migration of nodes on a phylogenetic tree, so that evolution and migration events occur in a continuous-time framework.
 More recently, \cite{guindon2016demographic} modelled spatial distribution as a gradual dispersal across a continuous landscape.

-Here we present a novel \proglang{R} package \citep{RCRANcitation2017} available from the Comprehensive \proglang{R} Archive Network at \url{http://CRAN.R-project.org/package=BPEC} which automates Bayesian Phylogeographic and Ecological Clustering (\pkg{BPEC}) analysis \citep{manolopoulou2011bayesian,manolopoulou2012phylogeographic}. \pkg{BPEC} is a model-based approach which assumes that population substructure is the result of individuals migrating into a new area (i.e.~dispersal). \pkg{BPEC} deviates from the methods of \cite{lemey2009bayesian} in that it explicitly models geographical ranges, assuming that sampling localities are random samples from the entire landscape.
-In contrast to the continuous approach of \cite{guindon2016demographic}, it addresses the question of phylogeographic structure by inferring geographical population clusters as the result of distinct colonisation events, while also admitting a model for the evolutionary history.
-Here a cluster is defined as a subnetwork of sequences within the haplotype tree that are geographically aggregated and have similar ecological characteristics. \pkg{BPEC} performs fully Bayesian inference, which means that it provides an entire posterior distribution over phylogeographic clusterings; although this comes at a computational cost, the ability to provide uncertainty estimates is valuable in terms of understanding the impact on scientific hypotheses of interest.
+Here we present a novel \proglang{R} \citep{RCRANcitation2017} package available from the Comprehensive \proglang{R} Archive Network at \url{http://CRAN.R-project.org/package=BPEC} which automates Bayesian Phylogeographic and Ecological Clustering (\pkg{BPEC}) analysis \citep{manolopoulou2011bayesian,manolopoulou2012phylogeographic}. \pkg{BPEC} is a model-based approach which assumes that population substructure is the result of individuals migrating into a new area (i.e.~dispersal). \pkg{BPEC} differs from the methods of \cite{lemey2009bayesian} in that it explicitly models geographical ranges, assuming that sampling localities are random samples from the entire landscape.
+In contrast to the continuous approach of \cite{guindon2016demographic}, it addresses the phylogeographic structure by inferring geographically structured clusters of DNA sequences as the result of distinct colonisation events, while also admitting a model for the evolutionary history.
+Here a cluster is defined as a subnetwork of sequences within the haplotype tree that are geographically aggregated and have similar ecological characteristics. \pkg{BPEC} performs full Bayesian inference, which means that it provides an entire posterior distribution over phylogeographic clusterings; although this comes at a computational cost, the ability to provide uncertainty measures is valuable in terms of understanding the impact on scientific hypotheses of interest.